dsu-arl/base-linux-dojo/linux-basics/nanocreatefile/DESCRIPTION.md

 To put that all together for you, when you're done editing your file and are ready to save and close it: `CTRL+X` -> `y` -> `Enter`.

-To complete this challenge you will use nano to create a file named `my_nano_file.txt` in your home directory (when you open the terminal, you will be in your home directory by default).
-This file should contain the phrase "CybHer 2025!".
-When you have put the text in your file, save and close it, then run `/challenge/solve` to verify that your file was made properly.

 ## Challenge Steps
 1. Start the challenge and open a terminal
 2. Use `nano` to create a file named `my_nano_file.txt`
-3. Type the phrase "CybHer 2025!" in your file
+3. Type the phrase "Nano is fun!" in your file
 4. Save and close your file: `CTRL+X` -> `y` -> `Enter`
 5. Run `/challenge/solve` to verify your solution
 6. Submit your flag